 Change of details

-If there is a change to any of the information used to verify the organisational identity of any Party, RDP, SECCo or a DCC Service Provider (acting on behalf of the DCC), an SRO shall advise the DCC Service Desk of the change and shall ensure that the procedure and detailed processes as set out in SMKI RAPP Section 5.1 is undertaken in respect of the revised evidence of identity, as soon as is reasonably practicable after the change occurs.
+If there is a change to any of the information used to verify the organisational identity of any Party, RDP, SECCo or a DCC Service Provider (acting on behalf of the DCC), an SRO shall advise the Service Desk of the change and shall ensure that the procedure and detailed processes as set out in SMKI RAPP Section 5.1 is undertaken in respect of the revised evidence of identity, as soon as is reasonably practicable after the change occurs.

 If there is a material change to any of the information used to verify the identity of any SRO or ARO, an SRO shall:

-advise the DCC Service Desk of the change;
+advise the Service Desk of the change;

 where required to do so by the SMKI Registration Authority, check the name and address of an ARO before issuing a replacement token, ensure that its SRO or ARO undertakes the procedures as set out in SMKI RAPP Sections 5.2 or 5.3 in respect of the revised evidence of identity, as soon as is reasonably practicable after a material change occurs ; and

-where necessary, for an ARO ensure that credentials used to access SMKI Services and/or SMKI Repository Services are revoked as set out in SMKI RAPP Section 8.3.
+where necessary, for an ARO ensure that credentials used to access SMKI Services and/or the SMKI Repository Service are revoked as set out in SMKI RAPP Section 8.3.

 No Party, RDP, SECCo or the DCC (acting as DCC Service Provider) shall unreasonably withhold information that is required by the SMKI Registration Authority in order to perform the procedures as set out in SMKI RAPP Sections 5.1 to 5.5.